-This touching guest post is from our Go Diaper Free Certified Coach, Michelle Swaney, who runs The Potty School in Orange County, California.
+This touching guest post is from a former GDF coach, Michelle.
 Thanks for the transparent sharing of your challenging journey, Michelle! xx Andrea

 A Challenging Beginning